UNHCR releases its annual report on Islamic philanthropy

 The report states that all Zakat contributions received by the Refugee Zakat Fund, were distributed following its 100% Zakat distribution policy, to 53% of the Fund’s total beneficiaries (679,000 individuals), while Sadaqah donations helped the remaining 47% of beneficiaries (596,000 individuals).

 The report also highlighted the launch of the Refugee Zakat Fund’s mobile application earlier in 2021, which allows donors to make contributions easily and quickly.
 Moreover, UNHCR’s Refugee Zakat fund received additional fatwas from respected Islamic institutions, such as the Muslim World league’s Islamic Fiqh Council, Al Azhar Islamic Research Academy, the International Sharia Research Academy in Malaysia (ISRA), and the Canadian Council of Imams (CCI), further authorizing the Refugee Zakat Fund's framework.
-Additionally, the Fiqh Majlis of Canada endorsed the receipt and distribution of Zakat towards UNHCR’s ‘Aiming Higher’ scholarship and education programme.
+Knowing that IIFA is the first international fiqh academy that provided UNHCR in 2020 with a fatwa endorsing the Refugee Zakat Fund and its compliance with Zakat principles.

+On his part, H.E Prof. Dr. Koutoub Moustafa Sano, Secretary-General of IIFA, said: “The refugee cause is a crucial aspect of IIFA’s humanitarian interests and its role in highlighting their needs, and the role of fiqh in meeting these needs.
+Based on ths we provided UNHCR with a fatwa to endorse the Refugee Zakat Fund and its governance.
+He added: “We are delighted to co-host this special event with UNHCR.
+Our goal is to discuss ways of expanding the role of Islamic philanthropy in meeting the humanitarian needs of refugees and IDPs in the region and globally.
+From this platform, and as we approach the Holy Month of Ramadan, we call upon all actors in the philanthropic sector to collaborate with UNHCR in their efforts to help refugees.”

 The event in Jeddah included discussion panels on the role of Islamic social finance instruments, including Zakat, Sadaqah Jariyah, and Waqf, to meet the humanitarian needs of the most vulnerable, and those affected by conflicts and disasters, especially refugees and internally displaced persons, and was attended by representatives of organizations in the Islamic Philanthropy sector in the region.